LibraryOfCongress/concordia/static-pages/about.md

 Make Your Mark runs on Concordia, new open source software developed by the Library of Congress to power crowdsourced transcription projects.
 The code is visible and free to reuse: [Visit our Github repository](https://github.com/LibraryOfCongress/concordia) for more information.
 The platform was built utilizing user-centered design principles based around building trust and approachability.
 This project is a partnership between the Library and a growing community of volunteers who help us to iteratively improve the platform.
 Everyone is welcome to take part in transcription and tagging and to give feedback about how we can improve the code base and the project itself.
 Be in touch!
 The data produced by volunteers is also free to reuse.
 If you need help accessing the data or want to share news of your research with the Make Your Mark community, please contact the Community Managers at [crowd@loc.gov](mailto:crowd@lov.goc).

-The Library of Congress has long invested in building digitized collections and making them searchable.
-The Library’s first attempt recruiting members of the public to increase findability on our website began in 2008 when the Photography and Prints Division published thousands of photographs on [Flickr Commons](https://www.flickr.com/photos/library_of_congress).
-This long-running project invites visitors to help identify people and places in the photographs and, once verified, this rich information is used to enhance the online catalog and improve access for all users.
-Two additional crowdsourcing efforts within the Library include [Roll the Credits](https://www.zooniverse.org/projects/sroosa/roll-the-credits) and [Beyond Words](http://beyondwords.labs.loc.gov/#/), projects that invited people to transcribe credit captions from television programs, and identify cartoons and photographs in the Library's historic newspaper collections respectively.

 In addition to the Library of Congress’ own history of varied participatory projects, other cultural heritage institutions with established transcription programs have paved the way for Make Your Mark.
 Projects at the National Archives and Records Administration (NARA), the Smithsonian, the New York Public Library, Zooniverse.org, From the Page, and others have developed workflows and user engagement strategies that this platform leverages and builds upon.
 Concordia deploys a different architecture to these existing models of crowdsourced transcription, and aims to provide simple data structures and easier project implementation for cultural heritage institutions and other people who want to set up their own crowdsourced transcription projects.

 Concordia and Make Your Mark are supported by the National Digital Trust.
 The project results from collaboration between numerous divisions at the Library, including library services, curatorial and content specialists, digital preservation and web development specialists, digital innovation and strategy specialists.